nodecopter/summerofdrones.com/pages/index.md

 We're going to make it ridiculously easy and cheap.
 Here is what you need to do:

 * Pick a date from the list below
-* E-Mail us [core@nodecopter.com](core@nodecopter.com) - dates will be assigned
-  on a first-come, first-serve basis
+* E-Mail us at [core@nodecopter.com](core@nodecopter.com) - dates will be assigned on a first-come, first-serve basis
 * Find a suitable [venue](http://nodecopter.com/compass/venue)
 * Raise enough money to pay for shipping (~300 USD) + your venue ($0 - $5000)

 That's pretty much it.
-We are working on detailed information for everything, so you should be able to pull of an event very easily.
+We are working on detailed information for everything, so you should be able to pull off an event easily.

 The only thing you need to promise is to allow for enough time on the day after the event (Sunday) to pack/repair the drones so you can ship them to the next